cran/PowerUpR/README.md

-`PowerUpR` is an implementation of *PowerUp!* in R environment (R Core Team, 2016). *PowerUp!* is a statistical power analysis tool to calculate minimum detectable effect size (MDES) and top level minimum required sample size (MRSS) for various experimental and quasi-experimental designs including individual/cluster randomized trials (Dong & Maynard, 2013).
+`PowerUpR` is an implementation of *PowerUp!* in R environment (R Core Team, 2016). *PowerUp!* is a statistical power analysis tool to calculate minimum detectable effect size (MDES) and top level minimum required sample size (MRSS) for various experimental and quasi-experimental designs including multilevel randomized trials (Dong & Maynard, 2013).
-`PowerUpR` package solely focuses on individual/cluster randomized trials with several additional features.
+`PowerUpR` package solely focuses on multilevel randomized trials with several additional features.
 The package bases its framework on three fundemental concepts in statistical power analysis; power calculation, MDES calculation, and sample size calculation.
 Congruent with this framework, `PowerUpR` provides tools to calculate power, MDES, MRSS for any level, and to solve constrained optimal sample allocation (COSA) problems (Hedges & Borenstein, 2014; Raudenbush, 1997; Raudenbush & Liu, 2000).
-COSA problems can be solved in the following forms, (i) under budgetary constraints given marginal costs per unit, (ii) under power constraints given marginal costs per unit, (ii) under MDES constraints given marginal costs per unit, and (iv) under sample size constraints for one or more levels along with any of the i ii, or iii options.
+COSA problems can be solved in the following forms, (i) under budgetary constraints given marginal costs per unit while maximizing the power, (ii) under power constraints given marginal costs per unit while minimizing the cost, (ii) under MDES constraints given marginal costs per unit while minimizing the cost, and (iv) under sample size constraints for one or more levels along with any of the i ii, or iii options.
 Congruent with the three fundemental concepts the package also provides tools for graphing two or three dimensional relationships to investiage relative standing of power, MDES, MRSS or a component of COSA.